j4mie/idiorm/README.markdown

 * Requires no model classes, no XML configuration and no code generation: works out of the box, given only a connection string.
 * Consists of just one class called `ORM`.
 Minimal global namespace pollution.
 * Database agnostic.
 Currently supports SQLite and MySQL.
 May support others, please give it a try!
+* Supports collections of models with method chaining to filter or apply actions to multiple results at once.

 Documentation
 -------------